CarlosCoba/XS3D/README.rst

 Examples
 ===========
-Following are some of the outputs you will obtain from running XS3d on a datacube.
+Following are some of the outputs you will obtain from running XS3D on a datacube.
 These examples correpond to a galaxy with an an oval distortion.
+Moment maps taken from the datacube and model-cube are shown, with mom0=intensity, mom1=velocity and mom2=dispersion.

 Results from applying a circular rotation model:
 |circ|